RealFill: Reference-Driven Generation for Authentic Image Completion: Experiments

-\textbf{Baseline Approaches}.
-We compare to two baselines: the exemplar-based image inpainting method Paint-by-Example~\cite{yang2023paint} and the popular prompt-based image filling approach Stable Diffusion Inpainting~\cite{sd2inpaint}.
-Since Paint-by-Example only uses one reference image during generation, we randomly pick a reference image for each run of this baseline.
-Choosing an appropriate prompt for Stable Diffusion Inpainting is a necessary component of getting a high quality result.
-So, for a fair comparison, instead of using a generic prompt like ``a beautiful photo", we manually write a long prompt that describes the scene in detail.
-For example, the prompt for the first row of Fig.~\ref{fig:comparison} is ``two men sitting together with a child in the middle, the man on the left is playing guitar, the man on right is wearing a birthday hat with some stickers on it.
-There is a blue decorator hanging on the wall".
+\textbf{Baseline Methods}.
+We compare to two groups of baselines: models that take reference image as conditioning input, i.e., TransFill~\cite{zhou2021transfill} and Paint-by-Example~\cite{yang2023paint}; and prompt-based image filling approaches including Stable Diffusion Inpainting~\cite{sd2inpaint} and Photoshop Generative Fill~\cite{adobephotoshop}.
+Since TransFill and Paint-by-Example can only use one reference image during inference, we randomly sample one from $\mathcal{X}_{ref}$ as reference for each run of them.
+Choosing an appropriate prompt for prompt-based filling methods is a necessary component of getting a high quality result.
+So, for a fair comparison, instead of using a generic prompt like ``a beautiful photo", for each scene, we manually design a long prompt that describe the true scene in detail with the help of ChatGPT~\cite{openai_chatgpt}.

-\textbf{Implementation Details of RealFill.} For each scene, we fine-tune the inpainting diffusion model for 2,000 iterations with a batch size of 16 on a single NVIDIA A100 GPU with LoRA rank 8.
-With a probability of 0.1, we randomly dropout prompt $p$, mask $m$ and LoRA layers independently during training.
-The learning rate is set to 2e-4 for the U-Net and 4e-5 for the text encoder.
-Note that these hyper-parameters could be further tuned for each scene to get better performance, e.g., some scenes converge more quickly may overfit if trained for too long.
-However, for the sake of fair comparison, we use a constant set of hyper-parameters for all results shown in the paper.

-\textbf{Quantitative Comparison.} We quantitatively compare our method with the baseline methods.
-For each method, we report average metrics across all target images $\{I_{out}\}$, where each image's metric is itself computed from an average of 64 stochastically generated samples..
-In Tab.~\ref{tab:quant}, we report these aggregate metrics and find that RealFill outperforms all baselines by a large margin across all levels of similarity.
+\textbf{Quantitative Comparison}.
+We quantitatively evaluate all methods on RealBench.
+For each approach, we report average metrics across all 33 scenes.
+Specifically, for generative methods, each scene's metric is itself computed from an average of 64 randomly generated samples (18 for Generative Fill due to Photoshop UI-only limits); for TransFill, the metrics are averaged over different choices of single reference image.
+As shown in Tab.~\ref{tab:quant}, RealFill outperforms all baselines by a large margin across all metrics.